rxnnct/JobsMonitor/README.md

 ## About application
 This project contains two parts:
 * Web application that displays vacancies statistics with various filters.
 It has an admin panel.
 * Grabber for collecting information about vacancies from open sources via proxies.
-It can run on schedule or using the "Grub once" button in the admin panel.
+It can run on schedule or using the "Grab once" button in the admin panel.

 ## Screenshots
 ### Main page